fenghen360/HomBlocks/README.md

 <br/>
 <br/>
 ## Notes
-**Please delete all fasta and htm files under HomBlocks main directory, if you rerun with result file of progressiveMauve.**
+**Please delete all fasta and htm files under HomBlocks main directory, if you rerun with result file of progressiveMauve.**<br/>
+PartitionFinder only works with the existence of more than 2 LCBs.<br/>
-HomBlocks is high efficient.
+HomBlocks is high efficient. <br/>
 Enjoy it!<br/><br/>
 ## Acknowledgements